philippreiser/multi-data-source-bayesian-surrogate-paper/README.md

 In this section, we will detail how to run the weighted surrogate training approaches `Power-Scaling` and `Posterior Predictive Weighting`.
 We will showcase this on the three scenarios: a synthetic scenario, a SIR scenario with synthetic data and a SIR scenario with real data.

-All surrogate models are fitted using the script
+The surrogate models for case study 1 and 2.1 are fitted using the script

 ```
 R/main.R